tartiflette/tartiflette-asgi/README.md

 [starlette]: https://www.starlette.io
 [tartiflette]: https://tartiflette.io

 > ⚠️ This package is still under development.
-Remember to pin your dependencies!
+Be sure to pin your dependencies!

 ## Installation